Subscribe to Registered Statements From Forum Participants

-Get on forum statements in your RSS reader or emailed to you as a daily digest.
+Get registered statements in your RSS reader or emailed to you as a daily digest.

-A statement is on forum if it is claimed, verified and civil:
+A statement is registered if it is claimed, verified and civil:

 - It is claimed if its author has claimed the statement by signing in before or shortly after submitting the statement.

 - It is verified if it is claimed and its author has provided their street address in their registration and verified their email address by clicking the verification link emailed by Open Town Hall.

 - It is civil if it is verified and it meets the guidelines for civility.

 If any of these conditions are not met, then the statement is unregistered.

 Statements are emailed at most once per day (in the morning).

 Check out some recent Registered Statements from forum participants